drghirlanda/alex/Docs/AlexManual.md

   the experiment during development.

-- **Log** is a toggle for the logging feature, which records runtime messages for each subject in files named the same as corresponding data files, except with a `.log` suffix.
+- **Log** is a toggle for the logging feature, which records runtime messages for each subject, in files named the same as corresponding data files except with a `.log` suffix.
 Disabled by setting to 0.

 <a name="notation"></a>